langchain-ai/langchain-nextjs-template/README.md

 ## Agents

-To try out the agent example, you'll need to give it access to the internet by populating the `SERPAPI_API_KEY` in `.env.local`.
+To try out the agent example, you'll need to give the agent access to the internet by populating the `SERPAPI_API_KEY` in `.env.local`.
 Head over to [the SERP API website](https://serpapi.com/) and get an API key if you don't already have one.

-You can then switch to the `Agent` example and try asking it more complex questions:
+You can then click the `Agent` example and try asking it more complex questions:

 ![A streaming conversation between the user and an AI agent](/public/images/agent-conversations.png)